arqalite/fire-king-guide/README.md

 [mdBook]: https://rust-lang.github.io/mdBook/

 ### Contributing
-If you have feedback/suggestions/complaints regarding the guide, please open an issue, or reach out to us on the [Fire King Discord server].
+Please reach out to us on Discord with your suggestions or feedback.

 ### License